top of page

 Average Cost of Restaurant Insurance in Indiana

-Most Indiana restaurants carry multiple insurance policies working together.
-Each one protects a different part of your operation, from customer injuries to property damage to alcohol-related risks.
+Most Indiana restaurants carry several policies working together.
+Each one addresses a different exposure—from customer injuries to equipment breakdowns to employee claims.

-General liability for a restaurant covers third-party bodily injury, property damage, and certain legal defense costs.
-This includes slip-and-fall accidents, burns from hot food, or damage to a customer’s belongings.
+General liability insurance covers third-party injuries, property damage, and legal defense costs.
+Think slip-and-fall incidents, food-related burns, or damage to a customer’s belongings.

 • Average monthly cost: $75 – $140